hawkeye1900/SBC-Sept24/week-9/W9-S3-Rendering-API-Deployment/challenge/readme.md

 Use **props** and **state** to manage the data in your components and create reusable components where possible.

+## Bonus

+You know how to use 3rd Party APIs using React, use the GitHub API to retrieve a list of your products meaning your Portfolio is continuosly up to date.

 ## Helpful Resources

 - **React Documentation**: [React Docs](https://reactjs.org/docs/getting-started.html)